Competitor Guide

 Pricing

 LiveChat starts at around $20 per agent per month on Starter.
 HelpDesk and ChatBot are priced separately as companion products.
+View LiveChat pricing.

-10. Drift - Best for sales-led conversational marketing
+10. Drift - Best for Sales-Led Conversational Marketing

-It is built for B2B SaaS and mid-market sales teams that view chat primarily as a pipeline-generation channel rather than a support function.
+It is built for B2B SaaS and mid-market sales teams that view chat primarily as a pipeline-generation channel rather than a customer support function.
+Teams choose Drift over Tidio when their primary goal is lead capture and pipeline acceleration, not ticket-based customer support workflows.

 Key features